gcheney/image-gallery/README.md

-# Image Link Gallery
+# The Image Gallery

-A site for storing and commenting on linked images.
-Now you don't have to bookmark all of them!
+A site for uploading images.